 For all you people who like to enjoy music when you run, the Rock My Run app can be great to use as you can adjust the beats per minute on a song to match your cadence, which is pretty cool!

 So there you have it, A Runner’s Guide to Runner’s Knee.
-Hopefully you all have a better understanding about what Runner’s Knee is, why it happens, how to manage it and how to stop it from ever happening again.
+Hopefully you all have a better understanding about what Runner’s Knee is and why it happens.
+We love helping our clients get more out of their exercise, if you’d like to get more specific and see the how an assessment can help your routine, speak to the team today.